Interstate 75 in Tennessee: Chattanooga projects

-On May 1, 2008, I-75 northbound traffic was rerouted back along its original path in Downtown Knoxville along I-275 as part of SmartFix 40, a major construction project that includes closing a portion of I-40.
-Traffic was rerouted along I-275 as the ramp from I-640 eastbound/I-75 northbound to I-75 northbound is only one lane which causes traffic delays at peak times.

 In December 2018, a contract was awarded to rebuild the interchange with I-24 in Chattanooga, with preliminary work beginning in May 2019.
 The project consisted of eliminating left-hand entrance and exit ramps from I-75 onto I-24, straightening curves, widening I-75 to six lanes through the interchange, widening two ramps from I-75 to I-24 to three lanes, replacing two overpass bridges, and construction of a collector–distributor facility that carries traffic directly from US 41 and the Tennessee welcome center along I-75 southbound, providing direct access to both I-75 southbound and I-24 westbound.
 Additional space was also provided to widen the remaining ramps between I-75 and I-24 to three lanes, which will be done in the second phase.
 The project was completed on August 19, 2021, at a cost of $133.5 million, making it the second-most expensive individual contract in state history at the time.
-The second phase will widen the adjacent segment of I-24 west of the interchange and lengthen auxiliary lanes on I-75 about 1.5 mi north of the interchange.
+Construction on the second phase began on July 13, 2023.
+This project consists of extending the auxiliary lanes along I-75 to SR 320, replacing the bridge over the CSX railroad between the two interchanges with a higher bridge, expansion of the ramps in the interchange into their final alignments, and widening I-24 west of the split.
+The project was originally slated for completion in late summer 2025, but in April 2025, TDOT officials announced that the section of I-75 around the railroad crossing and the SR 320 interchange was behind schedule, and the project would continue past its original deadline.
+In July 2025, further delays were reported, and the projected completion date was revised to spring 2026.
+The delays were reported to have been caused by coordination problems with CSX over the replacement of the railroad bridge, which pushed the start of that portion of the project to early 2024.